 There are some eWebinar customers, however, who have more sophisticated needs, either because of the size of their company or because of the level at which they need their businesses to function.

 To help meet the specific needs of these users, eWebinar has developed add-ons that may be tacked on to your base subscription for an additional fee.

 How do I subscribe to (or unsubscribe from) a subscription add-on?

 You may subscribe to or unsubscribe from subscription add-ons from the My plan page of your eWebinar account, provided you are an account Admin.
 Look under Available add-ons to subscribe and under Subscription details to unsubscribe (or to resubscribe during the same billing cycle).

 What do subscription add-ons cost?

-The monthly rates associated with each add-on may be found on our Pricing page.
+The rates associated with each add-on may be found on our Pricing page.